 DI: What are your future plans?
 What is next for you?

-KiyokaYamazuki : In September 2023, we are planning an exhibition by seven illustrators in Takayama.
-At the request of two of my former teachers, it will be an exhibition with seven people (me, two former teachers, and four others).
-I look forward to it.
+KiyokaYamazuki 山附貴世香 : I am planning an exhibition by seven illustrators in Takayama in September 2023.
+At the request of two of my former teachers, the exhibition included myself, the two former teachers, and four others, for a total of seven people.
+I would like to plan an exhibition like this again next time.

 DI: Do you work as a team, or do you develop your designs yourself?